 Do not interrupt your spouse.
 Listen to what your husband or wife is saying and save your comments or reply for when he or she is done speaking.
+Avoiding other communication mistakes

 2. Keep Your Voice DownDo not raise your voice.
 Refrain from yelling and shouting because that will only make him or her either feel like a child being disciplined or as though you’re on the attack.
 Keep your normal tone and voice.

 .
 Eliminate the sarcasm and you’re more likely to come to some sort of understanding – and quicker than you imagine possible.

 4. Watch What Your Body SaysPay attention to your body language and facial expressions.
-Crossed arms, a frown, and angry eyebrows tell your partner that you are hostile, which reaching a resolution seem impossible.
+Crossed arms, a frown, and angry eyebrows tell your partner that you are hostile, which makes reaching a resolution seem impossible.
 Relaxed or casual body language will keep the tension at bay and raise hope.
 It tells your spouse that you’re open to his or her ideas – even if they are different from your own.

 Sometimes, we say things in the heat of the moment that we don’t even mean and later regret.
 You’ll be much happier if neither of you ever use curse words or offensive names to refer to the other.
 Such behavior is immature and just hurts your beloved’s feelings.
 Take a time out

 6. Mirror One AnotherAfter you’ve listened to your spouse’s position on a certain topic, repeat what he or she said to make sure you understood correctly.
 This will help you at least understand what your spouse is saying and clarify any misunderstandings.